christianThardy/christianThardy.github.io/setup.md

 ## theory

+Theoretically, many layers should enrich the levels of the features.

-Let’s say the network probably looks at the character level of words...
+In the shallow layers of the network, it probably looks at the character level of words...

 <img src = "https://user-images.githubusercontent.com/29679899/101260507-8d96de80-36fe-11eb-835f-d2eb04caff8e.jpg" width="645px">